Frequently Asked Questions for Icebreakers

-Icebreakers is for men over 18 with no upper age limit.
+Icebreakers is for men, who present as men, over 18 with no upper age limit.
 There tends to be a wide range of ages at the group, so whatever age you are you should feel comfortable.

 Group numbers range from 15 to around 35 guys (sometimes more depending on what’s going on).

 Icebreakers is pretty informal.
 Members do not sit around and discuss things as a group – unless there is a special talk (e.g. Safer Sex or Coming Out) or a Guest Speaker.

 Guys are encouraged to mix and mingle, chat to others, have a tea or coffee and relax amongst new friends.